yzhao3685/yunfanzhao.github.io/_pages/teaching.md

 ---
 permalink: /teaching/
-title: "Teaching at Columbia University "
+title: "TA Experience at Columbia University "
 ---

 Machine Learning for OR&FE - Spring 2022